AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/05-Learning/05-Learning.markdown

 ![Variation of the MSE cost function](05-Learning/figures/gradientDescent2.png){#fig:gradientDescent2 width=400px}

 Figure @fig:gradientDescent2 gives the variation of the cost function at each update of the `a` and `b` values.
 You can see that it gets closer to 0, but still remains far away.
 The reason is that since the points we used are not perfectly lined up, there is no `a` and `b` that makes the cost value equals to 0.
-If you pick points that are perfectly lined up, (_e.g.,_ `{(4@6.5).
-(2@3.5).
-(2@3.5).
-(2@3.5)}`), then the cost function is asymptotic to 0.
+If you pick points that are perfectly lined up, (_e.g.,_ `{(4 @ 6.5).
+(2 @ 3.5).
+(2 @ 3.5).
+(2 @ 3.5)}`), then the cost function is asymptotic to 0.

 ## Stochastic Gradient Descent

 The gradient descent computes the gradient of the loss function from the whole dataset.
 This is often impracticable because minimum local points and saddle points may be found on our way to search for the global minimum.
-Furthermore, gradient descent adjust the parameters based on the sum of the accumulated errors over all samples.
-This means that parameters are updated only after a prediction is made after predicting each point of the whole dataset.
+Furthermore, gradient descent adjusts the parameters based on the sum of the accumulated errors over all samples.
+This means that parameters are updated only after predicting each point of the whole dataset.
 This is largely impracticable as soon as the dataset is large.
 You can see this in the previous section where we used `sum` when computing `deriMSEa` and `deriMSEb`.

 An alternative to _gradient descent_ is called _stochastic gradient descent_ (SGD).
 With SCG, the parameters are updated incrementally, with a single training sample.
 Such an example is randomly chosen.